How we commission homelessness prevention services.

 Accommodation for young people

-We commission accommodation for young people based on the pdf plan approved in January 2017.
-(734 KB) New medium and high support services are now in place.
+We commission accommodation for young people based on the plan in place in September 2023.

 For more information contact jane.houben@bristol.gov.uk